18F/handbook/_pages/about-us/offices/chicago.md

         </td>
         <td class="col-value">
            230 S Dearborn, on the corner of Jackson and Dearborn streets, is also known as the <a href="http://www.gsa.gov/portal/content/101886">John C. Kluzinscki Federal building</a>, or <em>JCK</em>.
 It is right between the famous <a href="https://en.wikipedia.org/wiki/Flamingo_(sculpture)">Calder Flamingo sculpture</a> and the historic Monadnock building.
 The Acting Regional Administrator is John Cooke.<br /><br />
-       18F&rsquo;s office is in suite 3780 in the southeast corner of the 37th floor.
+       TTS's office is in suite 3780 in the southeast corner of the 37th floor.
         </td>
       </tr>
       <tr>